u/Informal_Farm4064

 And so Opus Dei will schmooze its way through the Vatican corridors of power to advertise how modern and relevant it is in pursuing the cause of beatification of a young person.
 When challengers look into the issue of coercion of young people to join Opus Dei, they can pull out canonised saints of Opus Dei who committed to God young in their defence.

-Misinformation officers of Opus Dei will be oozing their way around centres of Opus Dei and the Catholic media to plug the cause shamelessly, begging for prayers to get that one sure-fire miracle that can tick all the boxes for a beatification - an elaborate exercise in simony on a par with the sale of indulgences.
+Mellifluous but mischievous Misinformation Officers of Opus Dei will have been oozing their way around centres of Opus Dei and the Catholic media to plug the cause shamelessly, begging for prayers to get that one sure-fire miracle that can tick all the boxes for a beatification - an elaborate exercise in simony on a par with the sale of indulgences.
 All the saints in heaven, including those who were in Opus Dei on earth, turn away in horror.

 If bishops and priests in the privacy of their own consciences feel likewise, they need to act and persuade the pope to call a halt to opportunistic beatification or canonisation causes, opened just a few years after death.
 It's their church.
 What kind of church do they want?